qmk/qmk_firmware/users/ericgebhart/readme.md

   ** do not turn off extensions until you know them ** It will likely cause a stream of errors for the keycodes that go missing when something is turned off.
+There are known interactions between combos, smart locks, and alt local keys.
+  Turning encoders or oled on and off certainly won´t break anything.

-  There are interactions between your choices.
+  There are other interactions between your choices.
   Edge keys, thumbs, combos, other extensions, may use the extensions that are enabled.

 ### Look here to see the parts
+  * Everything can be turned on and off in *config.h*
   * Base layers are in *base_layers/*
   * Edge keys are in *layers/edge_keys.h*
   * Thumbs can be reviewed in *layers/thumbs.h*